-We thought it was a far-off dream, but in the first couple years of our relationship, and after watching our city’s population soar from 750,000 to 2.5 million, we were craving a slower pace.
-When Chris’ work asked him to take the Tennessee region, it was a welcome invitation to try something new, a little sooner than expected.
+We thought it was a far-off dream, but in the first couple years of our relationship, watching our city’s population soar to 2.5 million, we were craving a slower pace.
+When Chris’ work asked him to handle the entire Tennessee region, it was a welcome invitation to try something new a little sooner than expected.

 A weekend trip helped us decide on the Knoxville area.
 The rolling hills; cheesy fun of Gatlinburg; beauty of the Smokies; and proximity to Asheville, Nashville, Chattanooga, and Charlotte would make it easier to leave our city comfort zone.

 We wanted to rent land first.
 If country living weren’t for us – or if we missed friends and family, walking to the gym, and the 5-minute drive to Whole Foods – we could roll back to the city.
-We contacted rural realtors and scoured online rental listings for “farms for rent,” or at least acreage with liveable structures.
+We contacted rural rental agencies and scoured online listings for “farms for rent,” or at least acreage with liveable structures.

 The rule of “farms for rent” quickly revealed itself: if acreage were attached to a rental house, it was rented separately for horses, hay, and even other renters in mobile homes.
 People renting farms were monetizing the pieces of their property until the cows came home…no: until they didn’t need cows to turn a profit.

 This was our first big lesson about life in the country.
 In places with job scarcity, people get creative to make a living.
 That sounds like a “duh,” but we’ve been living in a rich and opportunity-rich city for years.
 Read about some of our other epiphanies after moving from the city to the country.